 In addition to its enchanting outer appearance, it is also blessed with rich marine diversity.
 Take a plunge with the snorkel and goggles on to witness such glory.
-Snorkeling is another favorite pastime of the travelers coming to Red Island Beach.
-Locals rent some snorkeling gears as well, at a cheap affordable price.
+Snorkeling is another favorite pastime of travelers coming to Red Island Beach.
+Locals rent some snorkeling gear as well, at a cheap affordable price.

 Its neighbor Wedi Ireng Beach also owns a picturesque snorkeling site under its turquoise water.
 It is about five kilometers away from Red Island Beach and it is less crowded.
 If swimmers have some left energy after snorkeling at Red Island Beach, just come here.
 It is like having an underwater combo in two different amazing places at once.

 Fishing fans will never regret their decision to come here in the first place.
-The Red Island Beach allows everyone to fish from its very shore, no boats necessary.
+The Red Island Beach allows everyone to fish from its very shore, no boats are necessary.
 Just tightly grab the fishing pole and throw the fishing line as far as possible.
 Nonetheless, natives are kind enough to rent their boats at a varied yet affordable cost.

 Segara Tawang Alun Temple